 It is generally recommended that agricultural producers carry liability insurance whether it is private or Crown land.

 We encourage both leaseholders and recreational users to show respect for each other and the land.
 If there is a disagreement between the leaseholder and the recreational user, either party may contact the rangeland agrologist at the local Lands office.

 The agrologist will then discuss the concern with both the leaseholder and the recreational user to find a solution.
 Often this type of communication and/or mediation can resolve any issues.
 If an informal resolution cannot be reached, a formal dispute resolution process is available to both parties through a local settlement officer.
 To find your local agrologist, see Land Management – Contacts.

-If you have questions about getting access to agricultural Crown land for recreation activities, contact the Alberta Environment and Parks Information Centre.
+If you have questions about getting access to agricultural Crown land for recreation activities, contact 310-LAND (5263).